 16. Embark on an outdoor nature adventure during Discovery Saturdays at Reeves-Reed Arboretum, or try a scavenger hunt at Frelinghuysen.

-17. See live creatures, dig for fossils at the sand table at Trailside Nature & Science Center, or hit the playground or a nature trail at Watchung Reservation.
+17. See live creatures, dig for fossils at the sand table at Trailside Nature & Science Center, or hit the playground or a nature trail at Watchung Reservation—and don't miss the new sensory trail!

 18. Learn about, and even touch, creepy crawlers at Insectropolis, New Jersey’s “bugseum.”

-Dig dinos together at Field Station Dinosaurs (open seasonally).
-Photo by Rose Gordon Sala.
+See dinos in the wild at Field Station Dinosaurs (open seasonally).
+Photo by Rose Gordon Sala

 19. Go prehistoric at Field Station: Dinosaurs, a dinosaur theme park right here in Jersey.